Call center executives must realize that the ability to optimize first contact resolution lies with effective digital services.

 Where the customer wishes to speak with a live agent they are invited to join a collaboration portal where they can share rich media – such as forms and images, co-browse documents and have live video chats.
 As customers communicate with agents they can digitally provide their signature, upload supporting documentation and switch devices or channels without losing any data.
 These advanced communication tools facilitate more efficient conversations and expedite issue resolution.

 The boundaries of digital capability are constantly expanding, and with it, customer expectations.
 It is, therefore, becoming increasingly critical for an organization to keep pace with a highly integrated and centralized customer experience platform.
-First contact resolution which is characteristic of quality customer experiences simply cannot be facilitated when there is a disconnect between platforms, agents, administrators and customers.
+First call resolution which is characteristic of quality customer experiences simply cannot be facilitated when there is a disconnect between platforms, agents, administrators and customers.
 Rather, a unified approach is needed that incorporates all stages of customer engagement.